 Introduction to Physical Topology

 Topology is the way in which the network is organized.
 Any structure interconnected to each other in a Local Area Network (LAN) is called physical topology.
 The way in which the network is physically laid is called physical topology.
-Physical topology acts as a map for various devices to connect with each other.
-The physical topology includes the method used to connect the network of physical devices with cables and the type of cables used in connecting the devices.
+It acts as a map for various devices to connect with each other.
+It includes the method used to connect the network of physical devices with cables and the type of cables used in connecting the devices.
 Also, we have a logical topology that passes information from one device to another and both are different from each other.

 Top 7 Types of Physical Topology